-- Segmenting the prospects based on different factors such as how long they have been on your list, what kind content they have been exposed to, what enticed them to join your company’s email list, etc.
+- Segmenting the prospects based on different factors such as how long they have been on your list, what kind of content they have been exposed to, what enticed them to join your company’s email list, etc.

-- Customizing email messages based on what time they are being sent, who they are being sent to and what purpose they seek to achieve.
+- Customizing email messages based on what time they are being sent, who they are being sent to, and what purpose they seek to achieve.

 - Testing each email campaign to determine how responses can be improved and how more conversions can be generated by tweaking the email copy, landing page, etc.

-- Following up with prospects and answering their queries or last minute doubts that may be stopping them from moving forward in the buying cycle and actually doing business with you.
+- Following up with prospects and answering their queries or last-minute doubts that may be stopping them from moving forward in the buying cycle and actually doing business with you.

 If you are in the position of authority in your company, it may be natural for you to get too focused on a new product/service.

 Keeping all team members in the loop, or at least the relevant ones, can help you get enough feedback to improve your campaign.

 Step #5: Analyze What’s Working & What’s Not

-But when you find that even after putting in the right efforts, email marketing isn’t working for your company, then it’s time go back to the drawing board.
+But when you find that even after putting in the right efforts, email marketing isn’t working for your company, then it’s time to go back to the drawing board.